By ALEXI VENICE

 Mortified again!
 I’m such an idiot!
-(Although, in my defense, the kid on the left has a pencil behind his ear and a notebook in his pocket–which is probably filled with Bible verses and girls’ phone numbers, but it looks very managerial to me.)
+(Although, in my defense, the kid on the left has a pencil behind his ear and a notebook in his pocket–which is probably filled with Bible verses and girls’ phone numbers, but it looked very managerial to me.)

 I immediately recognized my embarrassing mistake and apologized profusely, saying, “I’m so fucking sorry.”
 (No. I didn’t say that.)
 They were very gracious about my gaffe, so I offered to buy them a bottle of wine.
 (Not!)
-Then I asked if I could take a pic of them for my blasphemous blog and they enthusiastically agreed.
+Then I asked if I could take a pic of them for my blasphemous blog (not) and they enthusiastically agreed.

 Later in the week, we decided to go to Paddler’s Restaurant & Bar to hear local music and eat a burger.
 When we entered the bar, a classy looking woman grabbed me by the arm and asked if my necklace was an authentic whale bone from New Zealand.
 Huh?

-(Hmm.
+Hmm.
 How to answer her question.
 My life would be so much easier if I could just answer questions simply and directly without analyzing the crap out of them.
 I didn’t want to tell her that Bill bought the necklace for $10 in the resort convenience store where there’s a small jewelry section next to the Pringles potato chips.
 That answer might make her feel like an idiot for asking me, and I try not to make people feel bad about their curious observations.
-Just as I appreciate the young Christian men not making me feel bad about my blunder.)
+Just as I appreciate the young Christian men not making me feel bad about my blunder.

 I smiled at the lady and said “no,” but asked her if she was from New Zealand.
-She nodded enthusiastically, and told me she has several whale bones.
+She nodded and told me she has several whale bones.
 She clearly wanted to engage in more conversation, but I don’t know anything about whale bones and I’d grown bored, so I moved along.

 No sooner had we finished our first round—and the local Hawaiian band had started—than the below gentleman (with thick, grey hair) in the white t-shirt winked at me and blew me a kiss!
 Who blows a kiss to a stranger from six feet away?
 I smiled politely, tapped my index finger to the rim of my glasses and pointed it like a salute.
 (This is supposed to be my cool—I gotcha, dude, now leave me alone—gesture.)